1 Introduction

 Gifts to governments (including government representatives and government bodies and authorities), (semi-)governmental organisations (such as regulators), or government-owned companies or businesses (wholly or partially), are not allowed as they could be interpreted as (an attempt of) bribery.

-Compliance will keep a Register of gifts & entertainment.
-In this register, Compliance will document both the receipt and provision of all Gifts, all forms of Entertainment and travel arrangements with a nominal value of over USD 400.
+Compliance will keep a Gifts & Entertainment Register.
+In this register, Compliance will document both the receipt and provision of all Gifts, all forms of Entertainment, hospitality and travel arrangements where the reporting threshold is met (refer to section 7 for details).

-The Compliance Officer shall be responsible for running regular training in respect of this Policy for all Employees, including for the Deribit Board and any new joiners within a reasonable time of their joining and as part of the induction programme.
+The Compliance Officer shall be responsible for running regular training in respect of this Policy for all Deribit Staff and any new joiners within a reasonable time of their joining and as part of the induction programme.

-The Compliance Officer will ensure that the training is provided on a regular basis and at least once every year to all employees and the board.
+The Compliance Officer will ensure that the training is provided on a regular basis and at least once every year to all Deribit Staff.

 Compliance shall keep records for a period of 8 years of: